Why Magnesium Anodes are used as sacrificial Cathodic Protection

-Magnesium sacrificial anodes are widely used in cathodic protection systems to prevent corrosion of metallic structures, such as pipelines, underground tanks, and steel foundations.
+Magnesium anodes are widely used in cathodic protection systems to prevent corrosion of metallic structures, such as pipelines, underground tanks, and steel foundations.
 By acting as a more active metal, magnesium corrodes preferentially, protecting the steel or iron structure.

 Magnesium has a higher (more negative) electrochemical potential than steel, making it an ideal anode in low-resistivity environments like soil or freshwater.

-Sacrificial Anode Method (Galvanic Protection):
+Sacrificial Anode Method (Galvanic Corrosion Protection):

 A more “active” metal (anode) is electrically connected to the metal to be protected (cathode).